-- (3) The University College of the Cayman Islands established by the University College Law (2005 Revision) shall continue to be governed by that Law. - (4) Regulations made under this Law may be made to apply to the University College Law of the Cayman Islands. - (5) The Minister may enter into agreements with third parties for- - (a) the establishment and maintenance of tertiary institutions; or - (b) the maintenance of such institutions as may already have been established;
+- (3) The University College of the Cayman Islands established by the University College Law (2005 Revision) shall continue to be governed by that Law. - (4) Regulations made under this Law may be made to apply to the University College Law of the Cayman Islands. - (5) The Minister may enter into agreements with third parties for- - (a) the establishment and maintenance of tertiary institutions; or and may make grants to such institutions.

+(b) the maintenance of such institutions as may already have been established;